 LEC Hindi is open to all educators and intended for teachers, school librarians, development sector professionals, and literacy and language educators and in fact for every one working with children and books with the desire to spread the joy and culture of reading.
 The LEC offers a unique opportunity to strengthen understanding and academic thinking linked to practice in a well-designed, highly charged environment with some of the best library practitioners in the field.

-The course comprises of three contact sessions in Bhopal, Madhya Pradesh.
-LEC hindi has successfully completed five batches.
-141 library educators from 43 organisations across 19 states have been trained.
+The course comprises three contact sessions in Bhopal, Madhya Pradesh.
+LEC hindi has successfully completed seven batches.
+More than two hundred library educators and teachers from 43 organisations across 19 states have participated in the course

 Participation on moodle during distance mode, completion of assignments and field projects are graded.
 For more information, please go through the course prospectus.